Photo gallery

 About this product

-Catkins are produced at the end of winter, just before spring kicks into life; they are profuse and pink/yellow.
+Catkins are produced at the end of winter, just before spring begins; they are profuse and appear in shades of pink and yellow.
 The bark is smooth and grey.
-Alnus in general is a very tough Genus of tree and the Grey Alder is no exception to this, a tough contender that is capable of tolerating and thriving in cold, wet soils and extremely exposed situations.
+Alnus in general is a very tough Genus of tree, and the Grey Alder is no exception to this.
+This tough contender is capable of tolerating and thriving in cold, wet soils and extremely exposed situations.

-It is a stalwart and reliable tree that will thrive on all soils and does especially well on calcareous sites.
+It is a stalwart and reliable tree that thrives on all soils, especially on calcareous sites.
 Interestingly, like other Alder, Alnus incana are capable of fixing nitrogen in the soil, which improves the nutrient content for the future.

 With this in mind, this tree is the perfect choice for challenging sites where conditions are less than favourable, yet trees are still on the agenda.